-Title to resource properties involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristic of resource properties in.
+Title to resource properties involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristic of resource properties.
+The Company will continue to conduct exploration on all mineral properties in Mail for maintaining compliance of these resources properties when renewal comes due.
+Management believes it will have fulfilled the terms of the permit expenditures by the end of the three-year term and that they will be renewed.